RoboJackets/apiary/docs/officers/events.rst

 Collecting attendance
 ---------------------

-Event attendance works just like for teams.
+Event attendance works the same way as for teams.
 See :doc:`/officers/attendance` for more information.